Los Angeles California

 Micky’s Ciro’s Club Enforcer, Gus

-Because of the torturous experiences that people have gone through in the basement, it is thought that the basement is the heart of the building, because of all the pain, suffering and death that happened in the torture and killing room, and the abortion clinic room.
+Because of the torturous experiences that people have gone through in the basement, it is thought that the basement is the heart of the building, because of all the pain, suffering and death that happened there, and in the abortion clinic room.
 The atmosphere is heavy and an oppressive energy pervades this space.

 Screams, moans and cries are heard coming from the basement area.

-The sadistic executioner did his work in a room here, where he broke knee caps and legs, before finding just the right cruel way to kill his victim who had crossed Mickey Cohen.
+The sadistic executioner did his work in a room here, where he broke knee caps and legs, before finding just the right cruel way to kill his victim who had crossed Micky Cohen in some way.

 In fact, Blake refused to go into the basement at all any more, ever since a piece of black cardboard fell from nowhere, hitting his hand, while he and Joey were in the basement.
 He turned the cardboard over, and his name was scrawled on it.
 It knew his name!
 Yikes!!